gchq/event-logging-schema/docs/completeExamples/import.md

 The Object is of Type `Image Archive` and has an id `14131A`.
 It has a Classification of `Geology`.

-There is no Success element on `<Outcome>`, so it is assumed that the action completed successfully.
+There is no Success element in `<Outcome>`, so it is assumed that the action completed successfully.

 ```xml
 <Event>